kj121497/kj/README.md

 ##### Snapchat:

 Recently, when uploading Stories with a poor connection, Snapchat will recognize a Story has been uploaded, but refuse to post it when a user has a better connection.
 Clicking “Retry” is an option, but sometimes even “Retry” will refuse to work and the Story is stuck there unless a user deletes it.
 Solving this problem and providing a concrete solution for users is important.
 (3)

+---
+### Help and Documentation

+##### Instagram:

+The Help Center under Help leads to an entirely separate website from Instagram, which can still be accessed from Instagram, because the app supports browsers.
+The documenentation for help is usefu—detailed and explanatory—for inecxperiences users.

+##### Snapchat: